"If a finch looks healthy, it is healthy"

 Juveniles dying at 10-12 weeks of age

-If your adult birds are infected during the breeding season, you will most likely start loosing your juveniles at 10 – 12 weeks.
+If your adult birds are infected during the breeding season, you will most likely start loosing your juveniles at 10 - 12 weeks.
 The nestlings are infected very early on and degeneration of the liver begins.
-At 10 – 12 weeks there is so little liver function left, that the juveniles begin to drop weight and "waste away."
-The treatment of choice is Trimethaprim Sulfa.
+At 10 - 12 weeks there is so little liver function left, that the juveniles begin to drop weight and "waste away."
+The treatment of choice is Trimethoprim Sulfa which is baby safe and deals with the infection.
+Followed up by treatment of Baycox or Endocox.
 You can have your vet perform a fecal examination to check for both of these problems.
 If he finds nothing, you may be able to skip this step.
 However, if your vet is at all doubtful of the presence of Coccidiosis, we would highly suggest that he/she allow you to treat for it.
 Coccidiosis is sometimes hard to find in a fecal sample, because the "bug" responsible for it has several stages during it's life cycle.

 Your birds do not, however, need to be housed outdoors to become infected with Coccidiosis.
 Leaking drinkers or water bowls can wet the floor of indoor cages and allow the parasite to multiply there also.
 Even if your cage is totally dry, Coccidiosis outbreaks may appear secondary to other diseases.
-Treatment with Cocci-CARE would be useful as a preventative anytime they have been exposed to conditions that make them susceptible.
-Cocci-CARE is not included in your Safe Bird Kit because it is not necessary to treat new birds during this Quarantine time unless the conditions become right as explained above.
-Cocci-CARE can be purchased separately if required.
+Treatment with Enodcox or Baycox would be useful as a preventative anytime they have been exposed to conditions that make them susceptible.

 Next we treat for any Protozoal infection.
 Many of the protozoa will affect one species of bird and have no effect on another.
 A perfectly healthy looking bird can be carrying a protozoa that will be lethal to other species you have in your flights/aviaries.
 Cochlosomosis is the most serious protozoal infection we have found in our finches.
 It is especially a problem in young birds from the age of six weeks until the end of molting.
 The main signs of the illness are watery droppings which contain undigested seed, molting problems and apathy.
 RonivetS 12% is the drug of choice for prevention of Cochlosomosis.
 It is mixed daily for a 7-day period.
 Ronivet-S can be safely used at any stage in the birds breeding cycle.
 Cochlosomosis disease will only be controlled and not eradicated by the use of drugs.
 Eradication can only be achieved by breeding Cochlosoma resistant finches in a well managed aviary.

 Treating for any worms present in the bird is our next step.
-Worm Away kills any internal worms including tapeworms.
-Worm Away is a one dose treatment administered in the drinking water.
+Worm out Gel or Wormer Deluxe kill any internal worms including tapeworms.
+These are easy treatments administered in the drinking water.
 If we are not absolutely sure where the birds originated, we always include it in our quarantine period.
 Worms can cause problems as they interfere with the absorption of nutrients in the intestines.
 If they build-up to large numbers, they can cause an obstruction in the intestines.
 Birds housed outdoors are most susceptible to worms.